Friendship, Maine

 Friendship (formerly known as Meduncook) is a town in Knox County, Maine, United States.
-It is 31 miles (49.9 km) southeast of Augusta.
-The population was 1,142 at the 2020 census.
+The town was incorporated in 1762 as "Meduncook".
+It is located 31 miles southeast of Augusta and had a population of 1,142 in 2020.

 History

-Abenaki Native Americans called it Meduncook, meaning "bay at the end of the sandbar."
-Part of the Waldo Patent, it was first settled in 1750.
-A garrison was built on Garrison Island, which connects to the mainland at low tide.
+Abenaki Native Americans called it Meduncook, meaning "bay at the end of the sandbar" or "Sandy Harbor".
+Part of the Waldo Patent, it was first settled in 1743.
+A garrison was built on what is now Garrison Island, which is connected to the mainland at low tide.
 By 1754, 22 families lived in Meduncook, most taking shelter within the garrison when the French and Indian War broke out.

 Raid on Meduncook (1758)

 During the French and Indian War, the community was raided twice.
 The first attack was from the Abenaki just after sunrise on May 22, 1758.
-They killed and scalped Joshua and Hannah Bradford and their infant son Winslow.
-An original settler from Kingston, Massachusetts and great-grandson of Governor William Bradford, Joshua had remained in his house, believing it close enough to the garrison that his family could flee there when necessary.
-But while pounding corn, the Bradfords missed hearing the garrison's alarm gun.
+They killed and scalped Joshua and Hannah Bradford and their infant son, Winslow.
+An original settler from Kingston, Massachusetts, and a great-grandson of Governor William Bradford, Joshua had remained in his house, believing it close enough to the garrison that his family could flee there when necessary, but, while pounding corn, the Bradfords missed hearing the garrison's alarm gun.
 Five of their children managed to escape their pursuers into the fort, but two of their sons Cornelius (21) and Joshua (12) were captured and carried to Canada.

-After trying to lay siege to Thomaston, Maine in September 1758, a party of Native Americans and Acadians under the command of French Officer Boishebert raided the village.
+After trying to lay siege to Thomaston, Maine, in September 1758, a party of Native Americans and Acadians under the command of the French officer Boishebert, raided the village.
 Eight British were captured or killed.

 On February 25, 1807, Meduncook Plantation was incorporated as Friendship.
 By 1859, when the population was 691, the village had two shipbuilders, two gristmills, one shingle mill and three sawmills.
 By 1880, when the population was 938, other manufactures included sails, carriages, boots and shoes.
-But boatbuilding remained the dominant industry in town, which became famous for producing the Friendship Sloop, a gaff-rigged sailboat designed for lobstering and fishing.
+Boatbuilding remained the dominant industry in town, which became famous for producing the Friendship Sloop, a gaff-rigged sailboat designed for lobstering and fishing.
 Each summer the town hosts the Friendship Sloop Races.

-Author John Cheever wrote his 1957 novel, The Wapshot Chronicle, while vacationing here.
+The author John Cheever wrote his 1957 novel, The Wapshot Chronicle, while vacationing here.